mudler/LocalAI/README.md

 ### Other examples

-To see other examples on how to integrate with other projects for instance chatbot-ui, see: [examples](https://github.com/go-skynet/LocalAI/tree/master/examples/).
+To see other examples on how to integrate with other projects for instance for question answering or for using it with chatbot-ui, see: [examples](https://github.com/go-skynet/LocalAI/tree/master/examples/).

 ### Advanced configuration